ahuth/raycast/README.md

 ## Setup

 1. Clone the repo with `git clone git@github.com:ahuth/raycast.git`
-2. Install dependencies with `npm install`
+2. Install dependencies with `yarn install`
-3. Start with `npm start`
+3. Start with `yarn start`

 ## References
 - [Ray-Casting Tutorial For Game Development And Other Purposes](http://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/), by F. Permadi